Formaleuros, Formalbitcoins, and Virtual Monies: Agent role dependent views of money

 For P the occurrence of powers of FE in composite dimensions is as plausible in principle as the occurrence of powers of SEC in composite dimensions in mechanics.
 Which composed dimensions are actually meaningful is another matter of course.
 P need not infer from these considerations that Euro$^2$ is a dimension to be expected in practice as well.
 Nevertheless P may have a use for powers of FE in transformed documents (originally using composed dimensions with only a single power of Euro) that he expects to employ for further formal analysis.

 \item Rather than that amounts of money serve as a means of exchange texts about money serve as a means of exchange.
 This equips P with a document based perspective on financial exchange.
 This can be further illustrated by means of an example.
 P considers buying a home and taking a mortgage a document based purchase.
-We assume that he buys from scratch paying by means of money transfer 25\% as an amount prepared in advance and for observably present at some moment before the transaction takes place.
-Then the remaining part of the transaction happens on the basis of texts that tell a financial story (for instance about mortgage, or about taxation due) which are the effective means of exchange.
-He did not actually receive the mortgage from the bank as an amount that can be observed at some moment in time, and himself made no payment to that amount either.
-He is in fact not sure what he bought by transferring his prepared money either: was it merely the right to proceed with the remainder of the transaction, thus rendering all of it document based.
-He fails to see the sharp distinction between a statement by his employer that guarantees (so it seems) future income, the valuation of the new home by a chartered surveyor (which the bank seems to take an interest in), the many (unfriendly sounding) rules and conditions in the mortgage contract, the specification of various taxes and fees to be paid for preparing these documents on the one hand and the specification of sums that allegedly are paid as a component of the exchange at hand.
+We assume that he buys from scratch paying by means of money transfer 25\% as an amount which will be prepared in advance and which will be observably present at some moment before the mentioned transaction takes place.

+Then the remaining part of the transaction happens on the basis of texts that tell a financial story (for instance about mortgage, or about taxation due).
+These textst are the ``real'' means of exchange.
+P did not actually receive the mortgage from the bank as an amount that can be observed at some moment in time, and himself made no payment to that amount either.
+P is in fact not sure what he bought by transferring his prepared money either: was it merely the right to proceed with the remainder of the transaction, thus rendering all of it document based?

+P fails to see the sharp distinction between a statement by his employer that guarantees (so it seems) future income, the valuation of the new home by a chartered surveyor (which the bank seems to take an interest in), the many (unfriendly sounding) rules and conditions in the mortgage contract, the specification of various taxes and fees to be paid for preparing these documents on the one hand, and the specification (description, calculation) of sums that allegedly are paid as a component of the exchange at large.